 In our (totally biased) opinion, Fremantle is home to Perth’s most interesting retail experiences.
-With Christmas just around the corner, we thought it was time to share some of our favourites with you.
-For obvious reasons, we’ve chosen to kick off the series with an interview with Jayden Weston, owner and chief curator at Compendium Design Store!
+With Christmas just around the corner, we thought it was the ideal time to start sharing our favourites with you.
+For obvious reasons, we kick off the series chatting to Jayden Weston, owner and chief curator at Compendium Design Store!

 What made you decide to open a design store in Fremantle?

-At the time, 10 years ago now (!!) – right in the GFC – we were juggling a couple of little ideas, doing the rounds around the Perth arts and crafts fairs with our handmade wares, selling a little bit online etc. I pretty was keen to move from full time graphic design work to my own business, whatever that might be.
-Something ideally that still allowed me to design a little bit but also to explore other stuff, and learn about business etc.
+Ten years ago now (!!) – right in the GFC – we were juggling a couple of little ideas, doing the rounds around the Perth arts and crafts fairs with our handmade wares, selling a little bit online etc. I pretty was keen to move from full time graphic design work to my own business, whatever that might be.
+Something ideally that still allowed me to design a little bit but also to explore other stuff, and learn about business.

-One day a chance encounter with a local fashion designer on High St resulted in us renting the back of her shop for a 6 month popup selling some of the goods we were making.
-We kind of didn’t have enough stock to fill it and make it looks nice, so we bought in some stock from some brands we admired which we’d seen online, and some of our favorites from around town.
+One day a chance encounter with a local fashion designer on High Street resulted in us renting the back of her shop for a six month popup selling some of the goods we were making.
+We kind of didn’t have enough stock to fill it and make it look nice, so we bought in some stock from some brands we admired which we’d seen online, and some of our favourites from around town.
 We had some greeting cards, cardboard taxidermy, textiles and a couple of leather wallets from another brand just starting up, Bellroy.

 It’s a little sad to see the selection of little shops depleting more and more, and with the pandemic seeing how the ones who are surviving are adapting with a major shift online and to other initiatives like contactless and curbside pickup is really interesting.
 At the end of the day it’s kind of humbling to be reminded how good we have it here, with a relatively thriving high street shopping culture, where online still compliments a genuine and interesting real life shopping experience – where the market doesn’t necessarily expect something delivered for free instantly by an Amazon drone.